andrewferrier/wrapping.nvim/README.md

 ## Modifying the Default Behaviour

-`wrapping.nvim` attempts to do the right thing out of the box, and tries to detect and set the wrapping mode if the filetype matches a builtin whitelist of files it considers 'textual'.
+`wrapping.nvim` attempts to do the right thing out of the box, and tries to detect and set the wrapping mode if the filetype matches a built-in allowlist of files it considers 'textual'.
 However, you can customize a variety of options.

 To do this, add an `opts` object to the setup method: